Cbot-XRPL/URI-Token-Remit/README.md

 ## Current NFT Metadata and Roytlies

-This hook is compliant with the Royties and brokerage standard XLS-53d standard.
+This hook is compliant with the Royties and brokerage standard [XLS-53d standard](https://github.com/XRPLF/XRPL-Standards/discussions/148).
 Setting a Royalty param on this hook will ensure a broker can be prepared to read pay it accordingly.
 Beware a broker controls the trade of your asset and may charge fees.

 ## Promosed NFT Metadata and Roytlies

-I propose We write a hook that on URI token purchase, the issuer hook state is read, fee paid, and NFt transfer finished.
-The hook installed it could also block anyout going TX to non royties hook accounts.
-Any minting app could block a transaction if the user does not have the roylies hook.
-This hook would have a very basic code and be very light weight on users accounts and the network.
-This proposed roytie standard would be compadible with XLS-53 and this URI Token Remit hook.
-Brokers and a Roylties hook could co exist.
+I propose we write a hook that, upon URI token purchase, reads the issuer's hook state, ensures the fee is paid, and completes the NFT transfer.
+Once installed, the hook could also block any outgoing transactions to non-royalties hook accounts.
+Any minting app could prevent a transaction if the user does not have the royalties hook.
+This hook would have very basic code and be lightweight on users' accounts and the network.
+This proposed royalty standard would be compatible with XLS-53 and the URI Token Remit hook.
+Brokers and a royalties hook could coexist.

 ## Collaberation